Department & Course of Study

 Foreign language education emphasizes the need for the development of an individual's ability to communicate effectively with people of other cultural backgrounds in an effort to better understand, appreciate, and respect the world community.
 To this end, a four-year program is offered in French, Latin and Spanish.
 The study of the language deals primarily with the development of conversation (with the exception of Latin) concerning family life and everyday situations.
 As the student progresses, communication skills are practiced through reading and writing.
 A study of the history, geography, literature, and creative arts of the culture completes the program.

 Project Lead The Way (PLTW) is the leading provider of rigorous and innovative Science, Technology, Engineering, Mathematics (STEM) education curricular programs used in high schools across the United States.
 As such, students taking PLTW courses will be able to graduate from high school well on their way to a college degree.
 Students will take Introduction to Engineering Design in the first year and Principles of Engineering the second year.
-Other PLTW courses available are Digital Electronics, Civil Engineering & Architecture, Computer Integrated Manufacturing, and Engineering Design and Development.
-All PLTW courses can earn 3 college-level credit hours each upon successful completion.
+Other PLTW courses available are Digital Electronics, Civil Engineering and Architecture, Computer Integrated Manufacturing, and Engineering Design and Development.